-However, there are a number of unusual aspects to the Irish transfer pricing rules that are worth noting.
+However, there are a number of unusual aspects to the Irish transfer pricing rules that are worth noting and that are currently being considered as part of a Department of Finance public consultation process on the modernisation of Ireland's transfer pricing rules, launched on 18 February 2019.

 First, the transfer pricing legislation applies to any 'arrangement' involving the supply and acquisition of goods, services, money or intangible assets.
-For these purposes, 'arrangement' is very broadly defined and it captures any kind of agreement or arrangement whether it is, or is intended to be, legally enforceable.
+For these purposes, arrangement is very broadly defined and it captures any kind of agreement or arrangement whether it is, or is intended to be, legally enforceable.
 However, the transfer pricing legislation does not apply to any arrangement that was agreed before 1 July 2010.
 This grandfathering of existing arrangements is not limited by time and as long as the terms do not change then an arrangement in place before 1 July 2010 may be excluded from the Irish transfer pricing legislation, potentially indefinitely.
-Practically, the expectation of the Irish Revenue Commissioners (Irish Revenue) is that this grandfathering of pre-1 July 2010 transactions will be lost through the passage of time where actual trading relationships change, even where contractual terms may not.
+Practically, the expectation of the Irish Revenue Commissioners (Irish Revenue) is that this grandfathering of transactions predating 1 July 2010 will be lost through the passage of time, where actual trading relationships change, even though contractual terms may not.
+As part of the transfer pricing legislative reform, it is expected that arrangements predating 1 July 2010 would cease to be grandfathered.

 Second, the transfer pricing legislation applies where the supplier and acquirer in question are 'associated'.
 Two persons are associated if one person participates in the management, control or capital of the other, or the same person participates in the management, control or capital of each of the two persons.
 However, the first person is participating in the management, control or capital of the other person only if that other person is a company controlled by the first person.
 The transfer pricing rules will, therefore, necessarily involve at least one corporate entity.
 However, the transfer pricing rules do not apply in a single corporate entity.
-Therefore the transfer pricing rules do not apply in determining the pricing as between the head office of a company and a branch of that company.
+Therefore the transfer pricing rules do not apply in determining the pricing between the head office of a company and a branch of that company.
+Transfer pricing legislative reform is likely to see the application of the authorised Organisation for Economic Co-operation and Development (OECD) approach to branch profit attribution.

 Third, the transfer pricing legislation will only apply to profits or losses arising from the relevant activities that are taxed as the profits of a trade or profession.
 This is an unusual aspect of the Irish transfer pricing rules that is worth considering in the context of the Irish corporation tax rates.
 In Ireland, corporate trading profits are taxable at 12.5 per cent while other non-trading or passive income (e.g., interest income) is typically taxed at 25 per cent.
-Rather unhelpfully, 'trading' is defined in Irish legislation as including 'every trade, manufacture, adventure or concern in the nature of a trade'.
+Rather unhelpfully, trading is defined in Irish legislation as including 'every trade, manufacture, adventure or concern in the nature of a trade'.
 While there is extensive case law on the meaning of trading, the case law is typically very old and originates from a time when trading profits were taxable and non-trading profits were not taxable (in the absence of a capital gains tax).
 Typically, a trade in Ireland involves regular activity conducted in Ireland by persons engaged in the revenue generating part of that business.
-Very often, it is clear whether a particular activity constitutes a trade; however, it is not always clear in the context of intra-group loans or an intra-group licence arrangement which can have trading and non-trading characteristics depending on the facts.
-This means it is possible for an Irish company to make an interest-free loan or grant a royalty-free licence where the level of activity does not rise to the level of a 'trade'.
-The Irish transfer pricing rules will not apply to the non-trading arrangement and the Irish company is not obliged to charge interest on the loan or charge a royalty on the licence.
-However, where the company is making a number of loans or granting a number of licences, this may increase the likelihood that the company is actually trading and that the transfer pricing rules will apply requiring the imposition of an interest charge or royalty.
-Other noteworthy consequences of the rule,
+Very often, it is clear whether a particular activity constitutes a trade; however, it is not always clear in the context of intra-group loans or an intra-group licence arrangement, which can have